Skip to main content Skip to search

 Dmitri Shostakovich: Symphony No. 5

-The final Saturday Classic starts with Mahler’s Blumine, a heartfelt, sentimental, and beautiful hit among classical music appreciators.
+The final concerts of the season begin with Mahler’s Blumine, a heartfelt, sentimental, and beautiful composition.

-Enhance your concert experience by adding Mother’s Day brunch to your matinée at the symphony!
+Enhance your concert experience by adding Mother’s Day Luncheon to your matinée at the symphony!
 Enjoy the company of fellow symphony enthusiasts while dining at shared tables of eight.
 Savour a meal exclusively catered by Bergmann’s on Lombard.
-Dinner will take place in the Piano Nobile of the Centennial Concert Hall.
+Brunch will be served on the Piano Nobile of the Centennial Concert Hall.
+See the menu here.

 Performing Artists